 7. Respiratory System

 There should be no evidence of chronic or respiratory tract disease, pulmonary tuberculosis or previous history of this disease or any chronic disease of the lungs.
-X-ray of chest should be normal.
+X-ray of the chest should be normal.

 8. Digestive System